National Endowment for the Humanities, Public Scholar Program

 With funding from the W.K.
 Kellogg Foundation, the Michigan Humanities Council is launching a new statewide grant program to share local stories about race and culture by exploring the history of all Michigan’s people.
 These competitive grants will be awarded to nonprofit agencies to support exhibits, digital projects, oral history programs, documentaries, community conversations and other activities that explore and share the history and experiences of local cultural identity groups.
 Draft proposal period (submitting a draft for feedback is optional): Dec.
 1, 2014 through Jan.
 30, 2015; Final application deadline: March 16, 2015.

-Institute of International Education, Fulbright Scholar Program
+Institute of International Education, Fulbright-Hays Group Projects Abroad Program

 Ucross Foundation Residency Program